Via Satellite Annual Awards

 Every year Via Satellite, the most trusted news source for the global satellite and space communities, recognizes excellence in the industry with the Satellite Executive of the Year and Satellite Technology of the Year awards.

 Since 1988, the Satellite Executive of the Year has been the most prestigious award in the industry.
-The winners are chosen for their durable contributions to the global satellite markets, technologies, business practices, services, innovations, or any combination of the aforementioned.
+The winners are chosen based on their contributions to the global satellite markets, technologies, business practices, services, innovations, advocacy, or any combination of the aforementioned.

 The Satellite Technology of the Year award recognizes a technology breakthrough that has reshaped the way the satellite and connectivity industry works now and for years to come.
-Technologies are evaluated on their ability to meet significant market demand; create clear, significant cost-savings or technical efficiencies; make a profit; improve quality of life; disrupt the market; and demonstrate a scientific breakthrough.
+Technologies are evaluated on their ability to meet significant market demand; create considerable cost-savings or technical efficiencies; make a profit; improve quality of life; disrupt the market; and/or demonstrate a scientific breakthrough.

 Past Winners of Satellite Executive of the Year

 Melanie Stricklan, CEO of Slingshot Aerospace, is a leading voice on coordination and space traffic management as co-founder and CEO of Slingshot Aerospace, a space situational awareness provider.
 Stricklan has led the company through a period of rapid expansion since taking on the role of CEO in February 2021.
 See our interview with Stricklan here.

 Tina Ghataore, Mynaric’s CCO and president of the company’s U.S. division, won the 2021 Satellite Executive of the Year award on the back of Mynaric’s impressive deal flow.
 Ghataore quickly signed on a host of government and commercial customers during one of the most challenging times for the industry.
 See Via Satellite‘s conversation with Tina here.